 Track your calories and look for ways to cut down.
-One way to do this is to use an app that helps you calculate how many calories you should be eating for weight loss and lets you input the names and amounts of foods you've eaten and the exercises you've done to arrive at your net calorie intake for the day.
+One way to do this is to use an app that helps you calculate how many calories you should be eating for weight loss, and lets you input the names and amounts of foods you've eaten, as well as the exercises you've performed, to arrive at your net calorie intake for the day.

 Try apps such as LIVESTRONG's food database MyPlate.
 If you don't have a smartphone, you can also access MyPlate online.
 By using those tools over time, you'll start to see patterns that you can modify.